tobiscr/application-connector-manager/docs/user/resources/04-10-application.md

 # `Application` Custom Resource

-The `applications.applicationconnector.kyma-project.io` CustomResourceDefinition (CRD) describes a register external system connected to the Kyma Runtime.
+The `applications.applicationconnector.kyma-project.io` CustomResourceDefinition (CRD) describes a kind of data and the format used to register an external system connected to Kyma runtime.

-An instance of the CRD is called custom resource (CR).
+An instance of the CRD is called a custom resource (CR).
 The custom resource of this particular CRD is of kind  `Application`.
 The `Application` CR stores all data related to the APIs exposed by an external system.
 To get the up-to-date CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get crd applications.applicationconnector.kyma-project.io -o yaml